 2.5.2 TSFF Keep Out Zones

-The TSFF keep out zone calls out the deltas from the SFF diagrams.
+The TSFF keep out zones are identical to the SFF except for the side view.
+This is shown in Figure 33.
 Refer to the SFF keep out zone in Section 2.5.1 for the remaining details.